arkency/posts/posts/2018-12-13-our-slack-bot-now-on-lambda-with-ruby.md

 In fact the way traffic shapes for SlackProxy [is an ideal candidate](https://servers.lol) for a Lambda deployment — huge spikes for several launch days and more peaceful pings on other days.
 Nothing latency–critical as well.

 Lambda functions may be triggered by several AWS events.
 Be it a repository event from CodeCommit, an upload to S3 or and update from SQS.
 For us, web developers, a request coming to an API Gateway sounds most familiar.
 It is a good entry point to explore Lambda.

-[image of triggers on UI here]
+<%= img_fit "serverless/lambda_trigger.png" %>

 I figured that an "API Gateway to Rack" adapter would be a natural glue for any Ruby web application and was relieved to [find it contributed by AWS](https://github.com/aws-samples/serverless-sinatra-sample/blob/master/lambda.rb).
 After all, Rails application is just a an elaborate mechanisms to turn `env` into `[status, headers, body]`.

 Some resistance against Lambda has formed around the opinion that "you cannot run this in development".
 I find it hard to defend when the boundary of you application ends on Rack.
 We already manage that well with existing tooling.
-And [in production](link here) you may need different set of checks anyway.
+And [in production](https://blog.arkency.com/2017/01/run-your-tests-on-production/) you may need different set of checks anyway.

 ## Serverless Panda

-Without any further ado here's a rewrite of a notifier in form of a simplest Rack application:
+Without any further ado here's a rewrite of a notifier in form of a simplest [Rack](https://rack.github.io) application:

 ```ruby
 require 'slack-notifier'